 Turn on the wireless keyboard and wait for the keyboard to pair

 The on/off switch is usually located on the side or back of your keyboard and is easy to press.

-Press the button for half a second and allow the wireless keyboard to pair with your desktop PC.
+Press the button for half a second, allowing the wireless keyboard to pair with your desktop PC.

-However, the connection might take a while (during first-time installation), so don’t be in too much of a hurry to start using the keyboard.
+However, the connection might take a while (during first-time installation), so don’t be too busy to start using the keyboard.